Practice Areas

 If you have multiple refusals or failed tests, your suspension could last up to five years.
 To try and avoid an ALS, you must request a hearing within 30 days of your initial appearance in court.

-Losing Your License After an OVI Conviction
+License Suspension in Ohio After an OVI Conviction

 If you are convicted of an OVI in Ohio, your criminal license suspension will depend on the number of offenses: